Oregon Nurse Practitioner Licensure Steps - 2023

 A personalized link to the OSBN Fieldprint website will be sent to you once your application is accepted.
 You will then schedule an appointment for your fingerprinting for a fee of $70.50.
 Finally, all applicants must attest to having at least two hours of cultural competency education within the immediate past two years from the application date.

-NPs are required by the board to obtain post-graduate nursing education that prepares them to function in their role serving a specific population focus.
+NPs are required by the nursing board to obtain post-graduate nursing education that prepares them to function in their role serving a specific population focus.
 These programs must award at least a master’s degree (MSN).

-There are programs that equip you to perform dual roles in which case you must fulfill all criteria for each NP role.
+There are also programs that equip you to perform dual roles in which case you must fulfill all criteria for each NP role.

 The Oregon licensing board now requires verification of your current board certification from a national certification examination when applying for an APRN-NP license.
 This is the stage where your NP education is evaluated for sufficiency in relation to NP specialty practice in Oregon.
 Your knowledge will be tested through an examination organized by board-recognized national certifying agencies.
 You are also required to maintain this certification as long as you practice legally in Oregon.
 Here is a list of certifying agencies recognized and approved by the OSBN for certifying NPs: